Commonjava/indy-vagrant-nfs/multibuild/README.md

 To use this with the Vagrant configuration contained in this project, run the VMs.
 You can use the instructions in the root README to fine-tune these VMs for your test.

-Use `vagrant ssh-config client` in the root directory of this repository to get the host IP address for the Indy instance.
+Use `vagrant ssh-config indy` in the root directory of this repository to get the host IP address for the Indy instance.
 Once you have this, you can use `http://<IP>:8080` as the Indy URL for input into the multibuild script.

 ## Example